wp-plugins/updraftplus/readme.txt

 == Changelog ==

+= 1.5.23 - not yet released/supported =
+* Fix mcrypt call in Dropbox module to be compatible with PHP 5.2/Windows

 = 1.5.22 - 04/16/2013 =
 * FIX: 1.5.21 broke Dropbox authentication for some users.
 Upgrade if you had that issue.